bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 Dusty shipped it for himself, right?
 I don't know if he's revealed like any of the script, but he did point to a mainnet transaction.
-And I believe T-Best also has done that.
+And I believe Tbast also has done that.

 **Bastien Teinturier:** 00:56:04